 The Board of Directors of LÍNEA DIRECTA ASEGURADORA, S.A.
-COMPAÑÍA DE SEGUROS Y REASEGUROS, at its meeting of 23 February 2023, and in compliance with the requirements set out in Article 253 of the Revised Text of the Capital Enterprises Law and Article 37 of the Commercial Code, drew up and authorised for issue the annual financial statements of LINEA DIRECTA ASEGURADORA, S.A.
-COMPAÑÍA DE SEGUROS Y REASEGUROS and the Management Report contained herein, in relation to financial year 2022.
+COMPAÑÍA DE SEGUROS Y REASEGUROS, at its meeting of 29 February 2023, and in compliance with the requirements set out in Article 253 of the Revised Text of the Capital Enterprises Law and Article 37 of the Commercial Code, drew up and authorised for issue the annual financial statements of LINEA DIRECTA ASEGURADORA, S.A.
+COMPAÑÍA DE SEGUROS Y REASEGUROS and the Management Report contained herein, in relation to financial year 2023.

-Alfonso Botín-Sanz de Sautuola y Naveda Chairman Miguel Ángel Merino González Director

-Rita Estevez Luaña Elena Otero-Novas Miranda

-Director Director

-John de Zulueta Greenebaum Ana María Plaza Arregui
+Mr Alfonso Botín-Sanz de Sautuola y Naveda Chairman Ms Patricia Ayuela de Rueda Director Ms Rita Estevez Luaña Ms Elena Otero-Novas Miranda Director Director Mr John de Zulueta Greenebaum Ms Ana María Plaza Arregui Director Director Mr Fernando Masaveu Herrero Director

-Director Director

-Fernando Masaveu Herrero Director